8fold/site-joshbruce.com/content-root/public/experiences/finances/paycheck-to-paycheck/20221015/content.md

 Here's why I think what I'm doing is different:

-1. I'm not using one or more predictive methods as the basis for my decisions.
+1. I'm not using one or more predictive methods as the basis for my decisions; not even gut decisions.
 2. I'm not planning on making this my main, or even regular strategy; still buy-and-hold and dollar cost averaging as usual.
 3. I'm not selling anything with the purpose of moving it to somewhere else.

 I don't think this is me trying to convince myself of anything; rather, it's me trying to learn and understand something.

-I didn't sell the 401k at my former employer because I thought it would keep going down while something else would either not go down as much or would actually go up in the short-term.
+I didn't sell the 401k at my former employer because I thought it would keep going down while something else would either not go down as much or would go up in the short-term.
 In part I did it to simplify things:

 1. one less account to babysit,
 2. reduce the places and types of funds used, and
 3. reduce recurring administrative fees.

-Instead of having a 401k at one place, another somewhere else, and a Traditional [.Individual Retirement Account](IRA) somewhere else, I only have the 401k and Traditional IRA.
-Instead of having a small-, mid-, and large-cap fund (a restriction set by my former employer in the account), I have the exact 4 funds I want at the moment and the ability to choose from many more.
-Instead of having the expense ratios for the funds in addition to administrative costs on the account, I only have the expense ratios of the funds.
+Instead of having a 401k at one place, another somewhere else, and a Traditional IRA somewhere else, I only have the 401k and Traditional IRA.
+Instead of having a small-, mid-, and large-cap fund (a restriction set by my former employer in the account), I have the exact 4 funds I want and the ability to choose from many more.
+Instead of expense ratios for funds in addition to administrative costs on the account, I only have the expense ratios of the funds.

-I'm not waiting for the bottom of this dip, recession, or depression (whatever it decides it wants to be when it grows up) before starting my regular contributions again (I never stopped them in the first place).
+I'm not waiting for the bottom of this dip, recession, or depression (whatever it decides it wants to be when it grows up) before starting my regular contributions again (I never stopped).
 I'm not even waiting for the bottom to put the 401k rollover money back into the market.

 The timing for me and investing has been fascinating.